 Since the documentation of Goldsmith (1969), a body of literature on economic growth has also emerged to observe to the role of financial development.
 The strong positive link between the functioning of the financial system and long run growth studies have been demonstrated in the empirical study (see for example: Levine, 1997; 2005).
 A recent study conducted by Singh (2008), and Yang and Yi (2008) for example, find a strong positive effect of financial development and economic growth in India and Korea, respectively.
 While the relationship is bidirectional in India, a one direction that financial development causes economic growth is found in Korea.
-Levine (2005) highlights that theory and evidence imply external financial development influences economic growth can be eased-better developed financial systems.
-There are various measures to stand-in financial development in empirical study.20 Further, saving rate, investment decisions and technological innovations are among the channels through which a financial system can influence growth.
+Levine (2005) highlights that theory and evidence imply external financing constraints facing firms, which illuminates one mechanism through which financial development influences economic growth can be eased-better developed financial systems.
+There are various measures to stand-in financial development in empirical study.
+Further, saving rate, investment decisions and technological innovations are among the channels through which a financial system can influence growth.